 The school will only accept medicines which have been prescribed by a doctor, dentist, nurse or pharmacist, with the exception of over-the-counter painkillers, e.g. paracetamol, which may be taken in accordance with package instructions.

-The school will only accept medicines which are provided in the original container as dispensed and include the prescriber's instructions for administration and dosage.
+The school will only accept medicines which are provided in the original container as dispensed and include the prescriber's instructions for administration and dosage, these will be administered under supervision by staff.